A Selected Chronological Bibliography of

 duration of the surgical procedure (e.g., laparoscopy, strabismus, middle ear

-and postoperative pain management).
+postoperative pain management).
 Patients at high risk for postoperative

 emesis should receive special considerations with respect to the